What’s the one question every practice owner asks themselves almost daily?

-The top 3 marketing strategies currently are:
+The top 3 marketing strategies

 - Online marketing – We’re talking more than just a typical branded style website.
 The only way to make online marketing work is to use a proven direct response website that’s updated weekly and monthly with a built in path to action for patients, search engine optimization, pay-per-click advertising, social media marketing, review marketing, and press releases.